nikholasborges/realtime-chat-webapp/README.md

 A real-time chat web application made with Django and WebSockets

 ## Motivation
-Project created to study Django apps development and implementation
+Project created to study Django apps development and WebSockets implementation

 ## Features